sethnr/sethnr.github.io/index.md

 Tuberculosis sequencing remains slow and infrastructure-intensive.
 Culture-based workflows introduce significnt delay and are poorly suited to resistance profiling in high-burden settings, limiting timely treatment decisions.

 **What I built**
-A **tiled amplicon sequencing** approach for *Mycobacterium tuberculosis* that enables whole-genome sequencing **directly from patient sputum**, without an intermediate culture step.
+A tiled amplicon sequencing approach for *Mycobacterium tuberculosis* that enables whole-genome sequencing directly from patient sputum, without an intermediate culture step.

 **Why it matters**
 - Generates high genome coverage from uncultured sputum, from even highly metagenomic samples